Everywhere You Go

-"Everywhere You Go" is a song by Australian rock band Taxiride.
+"Everywhere You Go" is Australian rock band Taxiride's second single, written by founding members and co-lead singers Tim Wild and Tim Watson.
 It was released as the band's second single from their 1999 debut album, Imaginate, in September 1999, becoming the band's second top-20 single in their home country.
 It was certified gold by the Australian Recording Industry Association (ARIA).